 Many insects migrate away from the cold weather in order to survive the winter.
 The beautiful monarch butterfly is one insect that gets out of town once the mercury drops.
 Once south and in warmer weather, the monarchs reproduce and die, leaving the migration north again to their offspring.
 Dragonflies also migrate, but they rarely head down south as far as monarch butterflies do.
 Ladybugs and stink bugs don’t migrate south, but they do seek warmth under rocks and logs.
 If necessary, they will also try to enter your home.

 There you have it!
 The winter does not kill off all bugs.
 They are resourceful and find ways to survive the frigid climate, whether by entering into your home or nesting in warmth elsewhere.
 Those that migrate will be back – well, at least their offspring will, that is – so it’s always wise to continue a pest control plan through the winter months.
 Contractor’s Best Pest Solution in Buford, GA, is here to help.
-Call us at 678-765-6525 today.
+Call us today.